sedhawk/AncientCalculators/README.md

 Collaborators:
 Abdulaziz Zarie & Don Speer

+Ancient Egypt used identical mathematics we use in modern computers today with Power Base 2

+This calculator app shows how this works and is used for educational purposes.

 References (ACM)

 [1] Anon.
 2008.
 Egyptian Maths.
 (September 2008).
 Retrieved September 27, 2017 from https://youtu.be/Ih1ZWE3pe9o